kuboszekadr/SmartHome/README.md

 - Database - running on PostgresSQL 11, a central part of the system where all data is stored,
 - Backend - build on Flask, it is a wrapper for SQL and provides endpoint for all sensors and Front-End,
-- FrontEnd - build on Flask, this provies user-friendly GUI,
+- FrontEnd - build on Flask, this provies user-friendly GUI, (disabled at the moment)
-- Tauron - a ETL service for downloading data from Tauron energy provider,
+- Tauron - a ETL service for downloading data from Tauron energy provider,(disabled at the moment)
-- SolarMan - a ETL service for downloading data from solar panels.
+- SolarMan - a ETL service for downloading data from solar panels. (disabled at the moment)

 ## Building the app